factor/factor/reference/allocator-speed-crossarch-20260908/README.md

 still uses the stricter in-process priority guards.
 Linux hardware counters are pinned in the final protocol.
 The preliminary source-233 counter was unpinned;
 its distinct library hash and known-bug results remain separate.

+Candidate checked runs explicitly load the independent final value-flow verifier and its rematerialization observer before installation.
+The correctness-only baseline predates that optional verifier and uses SSA and interval allocation checks.
+Unchecked timing runs disable allocation checks; the driver records verifier setup separately from optimization flags.
+Final analysis reports both per-round and aggregate runtime ratios, and status files retain host load before and after each process.
+Host load is observational and does not reserve a core.